docQodly/docs/docs/language/string.md

 **Boolean Expressions**

-If you pass a Boolean expression, `num` returns 1 if the expression is True; otherwise, it returns 0 (zero).
+If you pass a boolean expression, `num` returns 1 if the expression is True; otherwise, it returns 0 (zero).

 **Numeric Expressions**